 If you fail to send photos and book an appointment with me before receiving approval, your appointment will be cancelled and you will forfeit your deposit.
 No exceptions

 What can I expect at my first appointment?

 At your appointment we will discuss size, shape, color, etc. and then I will apply a topical lidocaine to numb your eyebrows for 10 minutes while you fill out paperwork.

 Once you are numb and finished with paperwork I will bring you back and take before photos of your eyebrows.

 I will map and draw on a shape that we think looks best.
 This shape is an outline and acts as guideline.
 I will show you the shape and color I have chosen for you before I begin and welcome any feedback you may have.

 I will not begin the service until I know that you 100% agree to shape and color.

 If you decide to not go through with the service for any reason, you will not owe the balance, but you will forfeit your deposit.

-At the end of the service I will go over aftercare, take after photos, schedule your touch up, and collect the balance owed.
+At the end of the service I will go over aftercare, take after photos, and collect the balance owed.